Explainable Action Form Assessment by Exploiting Multimodal Chain-of-Thoughts Reasoning: EXPERIMENT

 Figure \ref{figure4} provide several visual examples of the texts output from EFA (labeled Prediction), demonstrating its capability to perform both non-standard diagnosis and standard form confirmation based on the input video.
 For enhanced clarity and precise analysis, the CoT Textual Explanation has been segmentally broken down and aligned with the corresponding specific details observed in the individual video frames.
 The visualization presents two distinct scenarios.

 For the non-standard seated cable row example, EFA's prediction goes beyond simple fault detection, effectively employing the Chain-of-Thought paradigm.
 It details specific technical errors such as the character's grip on the cable attachment is not wide enough and the posture being not upright, which can put unnecessary strain on the shoulders and upper back.
 This causal explanation, linking the faulty technique to its potential negative consequence, is a key feature of EFA framework.
 Furthermore, the model provides clear, actionable feedback, advising the user to focus on keeping their back straight, bracing their core to improve the form, directly fulfilling the explainability requirement of the AFA task.
 Conversely, for the standard barbell bent-over row example, EFA generates CoT texts that accurately details the successful execution, validating key steps such as maintaining a straight back throughout the exercise, keeping their elbows close to their body, and performing the movement with control during the descent.
-This dual capability, identifying errors through logical reasoning while verifying correct form with detailed technical points, confirms that our multimodal fusion approach guided by the Standard Technical Steps, is highly effective.
+This dual capability, identifying errors through logical reasoning while verifying correct form with detailed technical points, confirms that our multimodal fusion approach guided by the Standard Technical Steps, is highly effective. \ar{Furthermore, to provide a transparent understanding of the model's boundaries and limitations, we have conducted a dedicated failure and edge case analysis.
+Detailed discussions and qualitative visualizations of specific error modes, such as macro-level context absence and highly ambiguous borderline forms, are provided in the supplementary material.}